anandijain/stream_list/README.md

 * a google earth tour of the silicon supply chain
 * plate techtonics modeling, mineral maps. deep sea mining and ocean acidification
 * legal precedence graph. gather up all court cases and extract dependency information and build a graph
+* open source genius clone but fully embrace the collective media. not just music but all books videos etc.

 ### process and av